UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 To eventually identify chemical analogues with information that can be 'read-across' to our target chemical  (1-chloro-4-nitrobenzene), we first need to evaluate how similar each chemical is to one another.
 In this example, we will base our search for similar substances upon similarities between chemical structure fingerprint representations.
 Once these chemical structure fingerprints are derived, they will be used to calculate the degree to which each possible pair of chemicals is similar, leveraging the Tanimoto metric.
 These findings will yield a similarity matrix of all possible pairwise similarity scores.

-#### Converting chemical identifiers into molecular objects (MOL)
+#### Converting Chemical Identifiers into Molecular Objects (MOL)
 To derive structure fingerprints across all evaluated substances, we need to first convert the chemical identifiers originally provided as 'QSAR_READY_SMILES' into molecular objects.
 The standard exchange format for molecular information is a MOL file.
 This is a chemical file format that contains plain text information and stores information about atoms, bonds and their connections.

-We can carry out these identifier conversions using the 'parse.smiles' function within rcdk.
+We can carry out these identifier conversions using the 'parse.smiles' function within the rcdk package.
 Here we do this for the target chemical of interest, as well as all substances in the dataset.

 ```r
 target_mol <- parse.smiles(as.character(target_substance$QSAR_READY_SMILES))